 Why You Need a Nonprofit Board Member Orientation Program

 Without proper guidance, the process of adjusting to a new board position can be intimidating.
-In worst case scenarios, some board members never find their footing and leave at or before the conclusion of their term.
+In worst-case scenarios, some board members never find their footing and leave at or before the conclusion of their term.
 Even under the best of circumstances, they may not be able to serve as effectively as they would if their onboarding was more thorough.

 Board orientation programs help prevent new board members from feeling overwhelmed by their position, establish clear expectations for their involvement, and equip them to be effective advisors and advocates for your nonprofit.

-5 Tips for an Effective Nonprofit Board Training Program
+6 Tips for an Effective Nonprofit Board Training Program

-Step 1: Create an Onboarding Packet for Better Board Training
+Create an Onboarding Packet for Better Board Training

 Some elements you may want to consider providing include: